-If you are using different channels to push your digital marketing strategies, there are a lot of chances that you want to show reports that include all those channels, and that sometimes even combine the data coming from those channels.
+If you are using different sources to display your digital marketing strategies, there is a chance that you may want to show reports that include the different sources together or combine the same source within one single widget.
+Both are possible!

-- Combine data coming from different integrations (ex.
+- To combine data coming from different integrations (ex.
 Cost from Google Ads + Cost from Bing Ads)

 - Combine data coming from the same integration but different data sources (ex.
 Google Ads Cost for Client A + Google Ads Cost for Client B)